Synthetic Social Media Influence Experimentation via an Agentic Reinforcement Learning Large Language Model Bot: Abstract

 \section{Abstract}

-Understanding the dynamics of public opinion evolution on online social platforms is critical for analyzing influence mechanisms.
-Traditional approaches to influencer analysis are typically divided into qualitative assessments of personal attributes and quantitative evaluations of influence power.
-In this study, we introduce a novel simulated environment that combines Agent-Based Modeling (ABM) with Large Language Models (LLMs), enabling agents to generate posts, form opinions, and update follower networks.
-This simulation allows for more detailed observations of how opinion leaders emerge.
-Additionally, we present an innovative application of Reinforcement Learning (RL) to replicate the process of opinion leader formation.
-Our findings reveal that limiting the action space and incorporating self-observation are key factors for achieving stable opinion leader generation.
-The learning curves demonstrate the model's capacity to identify optimal strategies and adapt to complex, unpredictable dynamics.
+Understanding the dynamics of public opinion evolution on online social platforms is crucial for understanding influence mechanisms and the provenance of information.
+Traditional influence analysis is typically divided into qualitative assessments of personal attributes (e.g., psychology of influence) and quantitative evaluations of influence power mechanisms (e.g., social network analysis).
+One challenge faced by researchers is the ethics of real-world experimentation and the lack of social influence data.
+In this study, we provide a novel simulated environment that combines agentic intelligence with Large Language Models (LLMs) to test topic-specific influence mechanisms ethically.
+Our framework contains agents that generate posts, form opinions on specific topics, and socially follow/unfollow each other based on the outcome of discussions.
+This simulation allows researchers to observe the evolution of how opinions form and how influence leaders emerge.
+Using our own framework, we design an opinion leader that utilizes Reinforcement Learning (RL) to adapt its linguistic interaction with the community to maximize its influence and followers over time.
+Our current findings reveal that constraining the action space and incorporating self-observation are key factors for achieving stable and consistent opinion leader generation for topic-specific influence.
+This demonstrates the simulation framework's capacity to create agents that can adapt to complex and unpredictable social dynamics.
+The work is important in an age of increasing online influence on social attitudes and emerging technologies.

 \parano{}